DDSoftDennie/speaker/SocialActivities/AutismNDPeerSupport.md

 Examples of topics we can discuss: stimuli-response, social interaction, stress, deadlines, planning and communication.
 The night will be adjusted on the current needs of the participants.

-In this context everyone is welcome, not only people with a (self) diagnose or people identifying themselves as neuro-diverse
+In this context everyone is welcome, not only people with a (self) diagnose or people identifying themselves as neuro diverse